-- Cut all meat on one cutting board.
+- Cut all meat on one cutting board that can be sanitized after each use.
 Use a separate cutting board for fruits, vegetables, or other foods.

 - Carefully throw away any marinade used on raw meat.

 - Use a meat thermometer to make sure the inside of cooked meat reaches a safe temperature.
-This better ensures that the meat is not undercooked inside.
+This better makes sure that the meat is not undercooked inside.

 - Never put cooked meat on an unwashed dish that held raw meat.